This post may contain affiliate links. See my disclosure policy.

-This sweet and savory vegan holiday roast tofu with pineapple-soy glaze is a crowd-pleasing centerpiece for any plant-based holiday spread.
+This sweet and savory soy and pineapple glazed tofu roast is a crowd-pleasing centerpiece for any vegan holiday spread.

 The holiday season is my favorite time to make show-stopping dishes that are as beautiful as they are delicious.
 And this year, why not place a plant-based dish at the center of your family's table?

 This gorgeous glazed roast tofu is perfectly golden and flavorful with a sliceable texture that's every bit as satisfying as meat roast.

 The pineapple glaze is a bit sweet, a bit savory, and totally flavor-packed. and by marinating and slow-roasting your tofu, your vegan roast will absorb as much flavor as possible.
 Serve it with Vegan Cheddar Bay Biscuits and a side of Garlicky Roasted Brussels Sprouts for a well-rounded festive dinner.

 As impressive as this glazed tofu roast is to look at, you only need five simple ingredients to pull it off.
 Read: this is one of the easiest holiday main dish recipes you'll find.
 Reminder: you can find the printable, detailed recipe in the recipe card below.

 - Extra-firm tofu.
 Choose the firmest tofu for the best texture on your vegan holiday roast.
 Firmer tofu contains less water, so it holds up well and absorbs tons of flavor.